USS HOPPER DDG 70

 July 15, DDG 70 departed Joint Base Pearl Harbor-Hickam for a week-long underway to participate in Independent Deployer Certification (IDCERT) exercise.

-September 6, USS Hopper departed Pearl Harbor for an independent Middle East deployment.
+September 6, USS Hopper departed Pearl Harbor for a scheduled independent deployment.

 September 13, The Hopper recently pulled into Apra Harbor, Guam, for a brief port call.?

 September 30, The guided-missile destroyer moored at Changi Naval Base in Singapore for a scheduled port visit.